abhi-xyz/abhi-xyz.github.io/content/articles/setting-up-newsboat-the-nix-way/index.md

 +++
-title = 'Setting Up Newsboat the Nix Way' date = 2024-10-22T13:18:36+05:30 draft = true description = ""
+title = 'Nix Functions To Setup Newsboat Urls' date = 2024-10-22T13:18:36+05:30 draft = false description = ""
 tags = ['all']
 +++

 RSS is a powerful way to stay updated with your favorite blogs, social media channels, and other online content without being distracted by endless scrolling on the actual platforms.
 [Newsboat](https://newsboat.org/), a terminal-based RSS reader, is an excellent tool for this.

 In this post, I'll guide you through how to set up your newsboat configuration using Nix functions to generate RSS feeds from platforms like YouTube, Twitter, Reddit, Instagram, and Spotify with less boilerplates.
 For more informations on supported platforms visit [rsshub](https://rsshub.netlify.app/).

-### Table of Contents -
+### Table of Contents

 1. What is Newsboat
-2. Why Use Nix for Newsboat Configuration?
 3. Setting Up Nix Functions for RSS Feeds
 4. Breakdown of Nix Functions for RSS Feeds
 5. Configuring Newsboat with Nix